\'Etoiles and Valuations: La Vo ute Etoil ee

 Let $Y$ be a complex analytic space.
-A local blow up of $Y$ (page 148 \cite{H}) is the morphism $\pi:Y'\rightarrow Y$ determined by given $(U,E,\pi)$ where $U$ is an open subset of $Y$, $E$ is a Zariski closed subset of $U$ and $\pi$ is the composite of the blow up of $E$ with the inclusion of $U$ into $Y$.
+A local blow up of $Y$ (page 418 \cite{H}) is the morphism $\pi:Y'\rightarrow Y$ determined by given $(U,E,\pi)$ where $U$ is an open subset of $Y$, $E$ is a closed analytic subspace of $U$ and $\pi$ is the composite of the blow up of $E$ with the inclusion of $U$ into $Y$.

 A sequence of local blow ups of $Y$ is the composite of a finite sequence of local blow ups $(U_i,E_i,\pi_i)$.
-A sequence of local blow ups is strict (\cite{H}).
+Any sequence of local blow ups is strict (\cite{H}).

 Let $Y$ be a complex analytic space. $\mathcal E(Y)$ will denote the category of morphisms $\pi:Y'\rightarrow Y$ which are sequence of local blow ups.
-For $\pi_1:Y_1\rightarrow Y\in \mathcal E(Y)$ and $\pi_2: Y_2\rightarrow Y\in \mathcal E(Y)$, ${\rm Hom}(\pi_1,\pi_2)$ denotes the $Y$-morphisms $Y_2\rightarrow Y_1$ (morphisms which factor $\pi_1$ and $\pi_2$). ${\rm Hom}(\pi_1,\pi_2)$ has at most one element.
+For $\pi_1:Y_1\rightarrow Y\in \mathcal E(Y)$ and $\pi_2: Y_2\rightarrow Y\in \mathcal E(Y)$, ${\rm Hom}(\pi_1,\pi_2)$ denotes the $Y$-morphisms $Y_1\rightarrow Y_2$ (morphisms which factor $\pi_1$ and $\pi_2$). ${\rm Hom}(\pi_1,\pi_2)$ has at most one element.

 \begin{Definition} (Definition 2.1 \cite{H}) Let $Y$ be a complex analytic space.
 An \'etoile over $Y$ is a subcategory $e$ of $\mathcal E(Y)$ having the following properties: \begin{enumerate} \item[1)] If $\pi:Y'\rightarrow Y\in e$ then $Y'\ne \emptyset$. \item[2)] If $\pi_i\in e$ for $i=1,2$, then there exists $\pi_3\in e$ which dominates $\pi_1$ and $\pi_2$; that is, ${\rm Hom}(\pi_3,\pi_i)\ne 0$ for $i=1,2$. \item[3)] For all $\pi_1;Y_1\rightarrow Y\in e$, there exists $\pi_2:Y_2\rightarrow Y\in e$ such that there exists $q\in {\rm Hom}(\pi_2,\pi)$, and the image $q(Y_2)$ is relatively compact in $Y_1$. \item[4)] (maximality) If $e'$ is a subcategory of $\mathcal E(Y)$ that contains $e$ and satisfies the above conditions 1) - 3), then $e'=e$. \end{enumerate} \end{Definition}